DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 * * *

 ## Credits
-The concept of using images for each weapons that I used was based on Anna Peterson's novel approach as shown in her article<br> [The World’s Easiest “The Rock” Themed Rock Paper Scissors JavaScript Tutorial](https://javascript.plainenglish.io/the-worlds-easiest-the-rock-themed-rock-paper-scissors-javascript-tutorial-ee99b7f83e69)
+The concept of using images for each weapon that I had used was based on Anna Peterson's novel approach as shown in her article<br> [The World’s Easiest “The Rock” Themed Rock Paper Scissors JavaScript Tutorial](https://javascript.plainenglish.io/the-worlds-easiest-the-rock-themed-rock-paper-scissors-javascript-tutorial-ee99b7f83e69)

 ## Acknowledgements
 Many thanks to my mentor Derek McAuley for his technical expertise and guidance.